magnus390/Chatbot/README.md

 To set up and run the application, please follow the steps below:

-Clone the repository by copying the Git URL from GitHub and running the following command in your designated folder:
+Clone the repository by copying the below URL in your designated folder:

 ```
 git clone git@github.com:magnus390/Chatbot.git